-Welcome to Warrenville, the city that Julius Warren built.
-Warren blazed a trail west from New York and settled along the DuPage River.
-To say he played a key role in the area’s development is an understatement – he not only cut the lumber for the first homes here, he also served as a mail carrier and innkeeper.
+Welcome to Warrenville, the city that Julius Warren built after his family blazed a trail west from New York and settled along the DuPage River.
+Warren not only cut the lumber for the first homes here, he also served as a mail carrier and innkeeper.

-Surrounded by five forest preserves and the Fermi National Laboratory, Warrenville has more than 10,000 acres of open space and 30 miles of bike paths.
-Residents enjoy bike riding, fishing, canoeing, hiking, cross-country skiing and camping.
+Known for its scenic landscape, Warrenville offers numerous recreational opportunities from fishing and canoeing to hiking and cross-country skiing.
+The community, surrounded by five forest preserves and the Fermi National Laboratory, has more than 10,000 acres of open space and 30 miles of bike paths.

-The Ferry Creek Wetland Restoration at Summerlakes Park offers six acres of open land for water conservation and wildlife.
-The community also enjoys plenty of entertainment including the Acorn Community Theater, which features large-scale summer musicals.
+The Ferry Creek Wetland Restoration at Summerlakes Park features six acres of open land for water conservation and wildlife.
+The community also offers entertainment at the Acorn Community Theater, which features large-scale summer musicals.

 Warrenville students attend Community Unit School District 200, which includes several elementary schools, middle schools and Wheaton Warrenville South High School located in neighboring Wheaton.